Etymology of emblem

 Etymology of tree

-The word tree derives from the the Greek word drys-drees (oak; δρυς) by chanching D into T. During ancient times oak was the wood that was usually used.
+The word tree is related to the Greek word drys-drees (oak; δρυς).
+During ancient times oak was the wood that was usually used.

 From the same root: